andremachado94/Proj1-SDIS/README.md

 ### Prerequisites

+Lambda functions were used, and are not supported by Java 7.
-You need Java 8 to compile the software.
+You need at least Java 8 to compile the software.

-### Installing and running peer (AUTOMATIC)
+### Installing and running Peers (AUTOMATIC)

 Go to Peer/src/ and run:
 ```